MuckraceOur 24-hour recreational birding competition

 19th Annual Muckrace — September 18-19th, 2015

-In 2014, the top team found 121 species and we raised over $10,200.
-Currently it also says that as many as 192 species have been found by the combined efforts of all the teams, but from the records I have the most ever tallied was 188, but that isn’t much different.
+In 2014, the top team found 121 species and we raised over $10,200 for habitat and public access projects in the Complex.
+In one year, as many as 192 species have been found by the combined efforts of all the teams, the most ever tallied by one team was a remarkable was 188.

 Mid-September is a great time to be birding at the Complex.